What is Spirituality?

 Conclusion

 The measure of spirituality is how much we are like god in our character, and the evidence that we are spiritual is the degree to which we act on it, to do it.
-Living out God's value system of sacrificial love for the benefit of others is evidence that we are spiritual.
+Living out the value system of God which is sacrificial love for the benefit of others is evidence that we are spiritual.